 Quickly spread the mixture as thin as you want it – generally the thinner the better, to a point.
 This recipe made exactly two full dehydrator trays for an Excalibur dehydrator.

-Score the crackers before putting in the dehydrator; this will make it much easier to break the crackers apart after they are done.
-By letting the mixture stand for that second 5 minutes, once it is spread on the trays, it thickens up just enough more to allow you to effectively score it.
+Score the crackers before putting in the dehydrator or oven; this will make it much easier to break the crackers apart after they are done.
+By letting the mixture stand for that second 5 minutes, once it is spread on the trays or pans, it thickens up just enough more to allow you to effectively score it.

-Put in dehydrator at 115 degrees, and dehydrate until the crackers are completely dry.
+If using a dehydrator, put the crackers in the dehydrator at 115 degrees, and dehydrate until the crackers are completely dry.
 You really can’t over-dehydrate them, and we dehydrate them for at least 24 hours.

-When they are done, break the crackers apart, and store in moisture-proof container.
+Regardless of your method, when the crackers are done break them apart, and store in moisture-proof container.

 Let us know what additions you have made to this recipe!